martinluther30/customer-churn-analysis/README.md

 ROC-AUC: 0.86

-The model demonstrates strong ability to distinguish between churners and retained customers.
+The model demonstrates a strong ability to distinguish between customers who churn and retained customers.

 Business Recommendations